Exabanis/Atm/README.md

 Clone the repository then run the following commands to play

-Compile: javac javac -d . *.java
+Compile: javac -d . *.java

 Play: java org.texman.bank.Atm